 Activity reporting At application and annual renewal None

-Retroactive coverage First day of application month Up to 3 months prior
+Retroactive coverage First day of the application month Up to 3 months prior

 Adopted by Georgia only (currently) Most states and DC